flyingmachine/brave-clojure-web/content/7-functional-programming.md

 A function is pure if it meets two qualifications:

 1. It always returns the same result given the same arguments.
-This is call "referential transparency" and you can add it to your list of five-dollar programming terms.
+This is called "referential transparency" and you can add it to your list of five-dollar programming terms.
 2. It doesn't cause any side effects, e.g. it doesn't "change the external world" by changing external mutable objects or outputting